Mambo Italiano (song): Weekly charts

-Cover versions

 Dean Martin version

-It was successfully covered in 1955 by the popular Italian-American star Dean Martin.
-In 2022, Martin's version is played briefly in a streaming commercial for Airbnb.
+It was successfully covered in 1955 by the popular Italian-American singer/actor Dean Martin.
+In 2022, Martin's version was played briefly in a streaming commercial for Airbnb.

-In 2006, the German Nu jazz and Lounge music act Club des Belugas officially released a remix of the Dean Martin version on their album Apricoo Soul, with official authorization on behalf of Capitol Records/EMI and Martin's estate.
+In 2006, German nu jazz and lounge music act Club des Belugas officially released a remix of the Dean Martin version on their album Apricoo Soul, with official authorization on behalf of Capitol Records/EMI and Martin's estate.

 Carla Boni version

-Mambo Italiano became popular in Italy when Carla Boni scored a major hit with her version of 1956.
+"Mambo Italiano" became popular in Italy when Carla Boni scored a major hit with her version in 1956.
 Also in 1956, Renato Carosone, a singer and band leader from Naples, recorded a successful version that weaves in several fragments of Neapolitan song, of which he was a leading exponent.

 Shaft version

-British electronica duo Shaft covered the song and released it as a single in 2000.
+British electronic music duo Shaft covered the song and released it as a single in 2000.
 It was the follow-up to their 1999 hit, "(Mucho Mambo) Sway".
 This version reached number 12 on the UK Singles Chart and peaked within the top 40 in Australia, Denmark, Iceland, Ireland, and Sweden.
 It was later included on the duo's 2001 album, Pick Up on This.